-Concerned about investment losses in Carter Validus Mission Critical REIT II?
+Concerned about investment losses in Carter Validus Mission Critical REIT II (CV REIT II)?

-Have you suffered investment losses in Carter Validus Mission Critical REIT II?
+Have you suffered investment losses in Carter Validus Mission Critical REIT II (CV REIT II)?
 If so, The White Law Group may be able to help you recover your losses by filing a FINRA Dispute Resolution claim against the brokerage firm that sold you the investment.

-Carter Validus Mission Critical REIT II is a non-traded, publicly registered REIT that intends to employ a long-term, net lease strategy in order to help mitigate risk, provide greater certainty of rental income and maximize value for fund shareholders, according to their website.
+Carter Validus Mission Critical REIT II is a non-traded, publicly registered REIT that “intends to employ a long-term, net lease strategy in order to help mitigate risk, provide greater certainty of rental income and maximize value for fund shareholders,” according to its website.

-The trouble with alternative investment products, like Carter Validus Mission Critical REIT II, is that they involve a high degree of risk and are typically sold as unregistered securities which lack the same regulatory oversight as more traditional investment products like stocks or bonds.
+The trouble with non-traded REITs like Carter Validus Mission Critical REIT II, is that they involve a high degree of risk and are typically sold as unregistered securities which lack the same regulatory oversight as more traditional investment products like stocks or bonds.

-The White Law Group continues to investigate the liability that brokerage firms may have for improperly selling private placements like Carter Validus Mission Critical REIT II.
+The White Law Group continues to investigate the liability that brokerage firms may have for improperly selling non-traded REITs.

 Broker dealers that sell alternative investments are required to perform adequate due diligence on all investment recommendations.
 They must ensure that each investment recommendation that is made is suitable for the investor in light of the investor’s age, risk tolerance, net worth, financial needs, and investment experience.